AdobeDocs/commerce-merchant-services.en/help/data-connection/mobile-sdk-epc.md

 ## How to distinguish Commerce events generated from mobile applications

 All [events](events.md) contain a field called `channel`.
-The `channel` field contains `channel._id` and `channel._type` which for a Luma and other web-based storefronts has namespace values of `"https://ns.adobe.com/xdm/channels/web"` and `"https://ns.adobe.com/xdm/channel-types/web"` respectively.
+The `channel` field contains `channel._id` and `channel._type` which for a Luma storefront has namespace values of `"https://ns.adobe.com/xdm/channels/web"` and `"https://ns.adobe.com/xdm/channel-types/web"` respectively.
 For a mobile storefront however, the namespace values are `"https://ns.adobe.com/xdm/channels/mobile-app"` and `"https://ns.adobe.com/xdm/channel-types/mobile"` respectively.

 ## Next steps